18F/guides/content/methods/validate/metrics.md

 eleventyNavigation:
   key: methods
   parent: Validate
-  title: Metrics setting
+  title: Success metrics
 method:
-  title: Metrics setting
+  title: Success metrics
   what: How to measure whether your design is successful in achieving the intended outcomes.
   why: No matter what you’re designing (software, a service, content, etc.), you need to define what your design should enable people to do and how you’ll measure whether it performs well.
   timeRequired: 2-3 hours to brainstorm and select metrics. <br> Length of prototype run to collect data.